espressif/arduino-esp32/docs/source/esp-idf_component.rst

     cd ../.. && \
     idf.py menuconfig

-.. note:: If you use Arduino with IDF often, you can place the arduino folder into global components folder.
+.. note:: If you use Arduino with ESP-IDF often, you can place the arduino folder into global components folder.

 Configuration
 -------------